-The ABS performs a self-diagnosis test for a few seconds each time the vehicle first starts off after the key was turned to "ON".
-During this test, a "clicking" noise can be heard from under the seat, and if the brake lever or brake pedal are even slightly applied, a vibration can be felt at the lever and pedal, but these do not indicate a malfunction.

-- When the ABS is activated, the brakes are operated in the usual way.
-A pulsating action may be felt at the brake lever or brake pedal, but this does not indicate a malfunction. - This ABS has a test mode which allows the owner to experience the pulsating at the brake lever or brake pedal when the ABS is operating.
-However, special tools are required, so please consult your Yamaha dealer when performing this test.
+- The ABS performs a self-diagnosis test each time the vehicle first starts off after the key is turned to "ON" and the vehicle has traveled at a speed of 10 km/h (6 mi/h) or higher.
+During this test, a "clicking" noise can be heard from under the seat, and if the brake lever or brake pedal is even slightly applied, a vibration can be felt at the lever and pedal, but these do not indicate a malfunction. - This ABS has a test mode which allows the owner to experience the pulsation at the brake lever or brake pedal when the ABS is operating.
+However, special tools are required, so please consult your Yamaha dealer.